‘All or nothing for AJ - or it could be the end'

 For me, it helped having fought them before, because I wasn't outclassed in the first fights.
 For AJ, however, the less time spent thinking about the rematch the better.

-Joshua will be thinking he's quicker than me, his counter-punching ability is second to none, his boxing brain is phenomenal, so how do I beat this guy?
-What am I going to do - what's the solution to beating someone like Usyk?
+Joshua will be thinking 'he's quicker than me, his counter-punching ability is second to none, his boxing brain is phenomenal, so how do I beat this guy?
+What am I going to do - what's the solution to beating someone like Usyk?'

 Mentally, Joshua's got a mountain to climb before that first bell goes and I'm not so sure that first fight is going to help him, but he can take a bit of peace that he really didn't perform.